 - Update demographic information of existing patients and ensure that all records are kept confidential.

 - Verify patients’ dental insurance coverage and provide information on any applicable copays.

-- Processed payments in forms of cash and credit cards and ensured that all payment information is properly logged.
+- Processed payments in form of cash and credit cards and ensured that all payment information is properly logged.

 - Collect co-pays/deductibles prior to the patient being seen.
-Inform patient of their outstanding balances, issue receipts when monies are collected.
+Inform patients of their outstanding balances, issue receipts when monies are collected.

-- Call and remind patients and remind them of their next day appointments and next week appointments.
+- Call and remind patients and remind them of their next-day appointments and next week’s appointments.

 - To provide information about products or services, take or enter orders, cancel accounts, or obtain details of complaints.